 The basis of email spoofing comes down to SMTP—that is, the Simple Mail Transfer Protocol.
 SMTP is an application layer push protocol.
 It sends emails from one address to another.
-However, no authentication is in place for sent emails, which opens the door for email spoofing.
+However, no authentication is in place for sent emails, which opens the door for falsified emails.
 Essentially, email servers have no way to tell if a sender address is legitimate.

 Senders falsify email data in spoofed messages so that the received email appears to display a different sender address.
 Spotting a fake sender address is difficult unless a user looks for one.
 Most of the time, users open these emails from forged addresses and expose themselves to malicious links and false information.

-Although detecting a spoofed email can prove difficult, there are many ways that users can protect themselves against the dangers of email spoofing and phishing.
+Although detecting an altered email can prove difficult, there are many ways that users can protect themselves against the dangers of this and email phishing.
 First, many recipient servers already seek to detect spoofed emails, which helps eliminate the messages before they ever reach a user’s inbox.
-Not every server is capable of this, however.
+Not every server is capable of this level of email security, however.

 Email users should also keep these things in mind when evaluating whether or not an email is from a false sender address:

 - Never open attachments from unknown sources.
-Malicious links and viruses are sent as links or downloadable files from random senders.
+Hackers send malicious links and viruses as links or downloadable files from random senders.

 - If something seems too good to be true, it probably is too good to be true.

 - Many scammers will send the same message to multiple people in an attempt to garner more victims.
 If you think that an email’s contents seem suspicious or impersonal, put the email into Google.
-See what results come up .
+Investigate the results.
 If the text is registered as a common scam, this will show that.

 - Download and use a high-quality security software to prevent malware that may get onto your computer from a spoofed email.

-- Check to see if everything on the email lines up.
+- Check to see if the email's contents are consistent and sensible.
 Does the email address of the sender line up with their name?
-Does the tone seem consistent with what you’d expect from the alleged sender?
+Does the tone seem consistent with what you’d expect from the alleged sender and trusted source?

 - Don’t give any private information to someone asking via email.
-Always confirm that they are who they say they are.
+Always confirm that their identity is legitimate first.

 Email spoofing can become a big problem, but staying aware and smart will help keep you and your email accounts safe.